Florida Notary Public Updates

 - Data Safety

-- Notary Security
+- Notary Safety

 - Wedding Season as a Notary Public